Vector35/binaryninja-api/docs/guide/troubleshooting.md

 # Troubleshooting

-## Basics

 - Have you searched [known issues]?
 - Have you tried rebooting?
 (Kidding!)
 - Did you read all the items on this page?
 - Then you should contact [support]!

 ## Bug Reproduction
 Running Binary Ninja with debug logging will make your bug report more useful.